celer-network/goCeler-oss/README.md

 Here we only show how to operate ETH channels as examples.
 ERC20 channels are also fully supported by adding `-token` arg in related [commands](./tools/osp-cli/README.md).

 ### Requirements
+- [Get TLS certificate ready](#tls-certificate-for-serving-internet-traffic) for serving Internet traffic.
 - There are two storage options: SQLite3 and CockroachDB.
 Install CockroachDB if you plan to use it.
-- [Get TLS certificate ready](#tls-certificate-for-serving-internet-traffic) for serving Internet traffic.
+- Hardware requirements (CPU, memory, etc.) are minimal, as the full-stack software is running smoothly on many iOS and Android devices every day.

 ### Get prebuilt binaries and config files
 1. Download prebuit binaries from https://github.com/celer-network/goCeler-oss/releases.
 Then run